Mucopolysaccharidosis: Treatment

 Currently there is no cure for these disorders.
 Medical care is directed at treating systemic conditions and improving the person's quality of life.
 Physical therapy and daily exercise may delay joint problems and improve the ability to move.

 Changes to the diet will not prevent disease progression, but limiting milk, sugar, and dairy products has helped some individuals experiencing excessive mucus.

 Surgery to remove tonsils and adenoids may improve breathing among affected individuals with obstructive airway disorders and sleep apnea.
 Sleep studies can assess airway status and the possible need for nighttime oxygen.
 Some patients may require surgical insertion of an endotrachial tube to aid breathing.
 Surgery can also correct hernias, help drain excessive cerebrospinal fluid from the brain, and free nerves and nerve roots compressed by skeletal and other abnormalities.
 Corneal transplants may improve vision among patients with significant corneal clouding.

 Enzyme replacement therapy has proven useful in reducing non-neurological symptoms and pain.
 Currently BioMarin Pharmaceutical produces enzyme replacement therapies for MPS type I and VI.
 Aldurazyme is an enzymatic replacement therapy for alpha-L-iduronidase produced by BioMarin for use in Type I MPS.
-In May 2005, galsulfase[Naglazyme®], a recombinant enzyme replacement therapy also produced by Biomarin was approved for MPS VI (Marateaux-Lamy syndrome).
+In May 2005, galsulfase (under the name Naglazyme), a recombinant enzyme replacement therapy also produced by Biomarin was approved for MPS VI (Marateaux-Lamy syndrome).
 In July 2006, the United States Food and Drug Administration approved a synthetic version of I2S produced by Shire Pharmaceuticals Group, called Elaprase, as a treatment for MPS type II (Hunter syndrome).
 Vestronidase alfa (Mepsevii) is a recombinant human lysosomal beta glucuronidase for MPS VII (Sly syndrome) approved in the United States in November 2017 (Ultragenyx).

 Bone marrow transplantation (BMT) and umbilical cord blood transplantation (UCBT) have had limited success in treating the mucopolysaccharidoses.
 Abnormal physical characteristics, except for those affecting the skeleton and eyes, may be improved, but neurologic outcomes have varied.
 BMT and UCBT are high-risk procedures and are usually performed only after family members receive extensive evaluation and counseling.